WebAssembly/design/JS.md

 the given TypedArray captured during the call to `compile`; subsequent mutations of the TypedArray after `compile` return do not affect ongoing compilations.

+In the [future](FutureFeatures.md#streaming-compilation), this function can be extended to accept a [stream](https://streams.spec.whatwg.org), thereby enabling asynchronous, background, streaming compilation.

 ## `Wasm.Module` Objects

 A `Wasm.Module` object represents the stateless result of compiling a